 Speaking of the sound – the voice acting drove me crazy during this game.
 I have never wanted to kill a hero as much as I wanted to kill the video game nerd.
 The other three weren’t any better exactly, but thankfully they didn’t drive me into a murderous rage.
 Aside from the voice acting, the music was at least fun to listen to and the guns sounded nice.
 I never really heard any “thwacking” or whatever from the melee weapons, so that kind of disappointed me.
 It’s always satisfying to hear a nice crunch when using melee weapons – it doesn’t matter what game you’re playing.

 So back to my original question – how much fun is Zombie Apocalypse: Never Die Alone?
 Honestly, it’s a fun game and even moreso with friends, but I found it lacking in many important areas.
 The enemies felt repetitive, boss battles became stale after a while and the voice acting made me want to throw my PS3 out the window.
 Do I recommend people looking for a fun multiplayer experience try this game?
 Sure, why not?
 It will hold you attention for a few hours.
-If you are alone and looking for a zombie game however, skip this one and go for a different title – it’s not worth listening to that damn nerd.Note: The Zombie Apocalypse: Never Die Alone review was written based on the PS3 version of the game provided by the publisher.
+If you are alone and looking for a zombie game however, skip this one and go for a different title – it’s not worth listening to that damn nerd.Note: Zombie Apocalypse: Never Die Alone was reviewed on PlayStation 3.
+A digital copy of the game was provided by the publisher/developer.